HRI-EU/GDL4DesignApps/README.md

 + [PC_VAE](gdl4designapps/preprocess_methods.py#L848): This class contains the functions to generate the parameters and corresponding Tensorflow graph for training the 3D point cloud variational autoencoder utilized in our research.

-+ **New!** [Point2FFD](gdl4designapps/preprocess_methods.py#L1199): This class contains the functions to generate the parameters and corresponding Tensorflow graph for training Point2FFD, an architecture that generates polygonal meshes from input 3D point cloud representations.
++ [Point2FFD](gdl4designapps/preprocess_methods.py#L1199): This class contains the functions to generate the parameters and corresponding Tensorflow graph for training Point2FFD, an architecture that generates polygonal meshes from input 3D point cloud representations.

++ **New!** [Split-AE](gdl4designapps/preprocess_methods.py#L1199): This class contains the functions to generate the parameters and corresponding Tensorflow graph for training Split-AE, an architecture that generates content and style features of the input 3D point cloud representations for style transfer.

 + [losses](gdl4designapps/preprocess_methods.py#L1629): Class that comprises the functions to calculate the mean-squared distance (MSD) and Kullback-Leibler divergence (KLD) on GPU for training the architectures.
 The Chamfer Distance (CD) is also available, however only for computation on CPU.